About

 A mutual benefit

-According to me, success lies in the difference you can make.
-My restaurant is located in a popular neighborhood and it stands out from the rest by providing good dishes with great care and hiring people with disabilities among its personnel.
-In this way I represent a personal social contribution, for me personally necessary.
+“In my opinion, success lies in the difference you can make.
+My restaurant is located in a popular neighbourhood, and it stands out from the rest by serving high-quality dishes and employing people with disabilities.
+In this way, I am making a personal social contribution, which I feel is necessary.
 There is also a mutual benefit.
-I found out having two employees with Down Syndrome working in my restaurant created a ‘quality advertising’ that spread by the word of mouth.
-This boosted the reputation of my restaurant, by both attracting customers because of the social component of the restaurant and creating new synergies with foundations or other companies that were interested in this business model.
+I discovered that having two employees with Down’s syndrome working in my restaurant generated positive publicity that spread by word of mouth.
+This boosted my restaurant’s reputation, attracting customers because of its social aspect and creating new synergies with foundations and companies interested in this business model.”

 It was Lourdes who encouraged me